GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

 For this example, I will be using the `Sparkfun BMP085 <https://web.archive.org/web/20230206233109/https://www.sparkfun.com/products/retired/9694>`_ (a now-retired breakout for an I²C barometric pressure sensor), which supports 3.3v operation.

 .. note::
     I²C busses are implemented using open-drain, meaning that pull-up resistors are `required`...
-Glasgow's onboard 10kΩ pull-ups can be enabled by passing the ``--pulls`` argument --- while they will generally be enough, they may not suffice for fast or long busses.
+Glasgow's onboard 10kΩ pull-ups are enabled by default --- while they will generally be enough, they may not suffice for fast or long busses.
 This particular breakout board has on-board pull-ups already, so it's not necessary to use them.

 .. code:: console

-    $ glasgow repl i2c-initiator -V 3.3
+    $ glasgow repl i2c-controller -V 3.3
-    I: g.device.hardware: device already has bitstream ID f030465844b160e664799138b54ee2c7
+    I: glasgow.hardware.device: device already has bitstream ID 0484178a31cff82770362171c7bccf0a
-    I: g.cli: running handler for applet 'i2c-initiator'
+    I: glasgow.hardware.assembly: port A voltage set to 3.3 V
-    I: g.applet.interface.i2c_initiator: port(s) A, B voltage set to 3.3 V
+    I: glasgow.hardware.assembly: port B voltage set to 3.3 V
+    I: glasgow.cli: running handler for applet 'i2c-controller'
-    I: g.applet.interface.i2c_initiator: dropping to REPL; use 'help(iface)' to see available APIs
+    I: glasgow.applet.interface.i2c_controller: dropping to REPL; use 'help(i2c_iface)' to see available APIs
     >>>

 Let's start with a bus scan:

 .. code:: console

-    >>> await iface.scan()
+    >>> await i2c_iface.scan()
     {119}
     >>>